 - More detailed LCD: Has a higher resolution rear screen (2360k vs 1040k dots).

-- More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.
+- More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.